 3.6.
-MANUAL FREQUENCY AND MAGNETIC THRESHOLD ADJUSTMENT
+MANUAL FREQUENCY THRESHOLD ADJUSTMENT

-The top row of LEDs on EMRx receiver can display either a specific frequency or magnetic flux measurement.
-The middle and bottom row of LEDs can only be configured to display specific frequency measurements.
+The 3 row of LEDs on EMRx receiver display a specific frequency measurement.

-To change the frequency and/ or magnetic threshold configuration manually without access to or using the mobile device application.
+To change the frequency threshold configuration manually without access to or using the mobile device application.

 - 1. Turn the receiver off, if currently turned on. - 2.
-Turn the receiver on (Section Error!
-Reference source not found.
-Error!
-Reference source not found. steps 1-4) releasing the control button as soon as the display becomes active.
+Turn the receiver on (Section 3.2 steps 1-4) releasing the control button as soon as the display becomes active.
 When the battery level LED indicator alights press and hold the control button for 5 seconds.
 Whilst the control button is held the LEDs will display the current configuration.
 If the control button is released before 5 seconds the unit enters normal mode of operation. - 3.
 Whilst the control button is held, and after 5 seconds, the battery status LEDs will turn off and the LEDs will flash with the current configuration. - 4.
 Release the control button.
 The LEDs will continue to flash for approximately 3 seconds with the current configuration. - 5.
-The LEDs will then show a flashing symbol approximating in appearance to an 'F' or 'M' character representing 'FREQUENCY' or 'MAGNETIC'.
-This configures the type of measurement for the top row of LEDs. - 6.
-Briefly press the control button, if necessary, to toggle this value to select the required measurement type for the top row of LEDs. - 7.
-The top row of LEDs will then display the current frequency or magnetic threshold set for that row with the left 10 LEDs flashing with a value representing the decade value.
+The top row of LEDs will then display the current frequency set for that row with the left 10 LEDs flashing with a value representing the decade value.
 E.g. if the current configuration has a value of 27 then the decade value will be '2' and two LEDs will flash.
-The 7 LEDs on the right side representing units will remain static. - 8.
+The 7 LEDs on the right side representing units will remain static. - 6.
 Briefly press the control button to change the decade value to the required setting.
-If zero is selected all 10 LEDs flash. - 9.
+If zero is selected all 10 LEDs flash. - 7.
 Once the required decade value has been set wait 5 seconds where upon the LEDs on the righthand side, representing the units, will flash.
-These are configured as per the previous step. - 10.
-Once the units are configured the next LED row will flash and is configured as per steps 7 9 above. - 11.
-Only frequency settings configured between 10 30 Hz and magnetic threshold > 5 (milli-Gauss) will be saved. - 12.
+These are configured as per the previous step. - Once the units are configured the next LED row will flash and is configured as per steps 7 9 above. - 9.
+Only frequency settings configured between 10 30 Hz will be saved. - 10.
 The unit will then check the values entered and save if valid.